JoaoLopesF/RemoteDebug/README.md

  - In advanced sample, I used WifiManager library, ArduinoOTA and mDNS, please see it.

 ## Releases

+#### 1.2.0

+Shortcuts and client buffering to avoid misterious delay of ESP networking

 #### 1.1.0
 Adjustments and now runs in Esp32 too.